intel/trustauthority-client-for-python/inteltrustauthorityclient/examples/tdx_sample_app/README.md

 ### Build Instructions

-Once `Docker` and `docker-compose` are installed, build the Sample Application Docker image in **/inteltrustauthorityclient/examples/tdx_sample_app/** with the following command:
+Once `Docker` and `docker compose` are installed, build the Sample Application Docker image in **/inteltrustauthorityclient/examples/tdx_sample_app/** with the following command:

 ```sh
 cat <<EOF | tee .env